alpha-kappa-de/Mastermind/README.md

 **Mastermind v1.0.0 can be downloaded [here](https://github.com/alpha-kappa-de/Mastermind/releases/download/v1.0.0/Mastermind_Windows_v1.0.0.zip)**

 ## :building_construction:  Compile the game yourself.
-(You will need to have gcc installed)
 #### Compile it yourself
 You can compile the complete game yourself.
 To make this task easier, you can just use the Compile Script!